-Let me email you as soon as the good stuff hits the page – use the form over on the right!
+Let me email you as soon as the good stuff hits the page

 Starting out FAQ – What I needed to know as a total newbie

-To take some of the puzzle out of how to start a blog or online business from home, I’m providing notes on some of the things I had to learn.
-I also include some of the decisions I made and steps I took, along with why.
+To take some of the “puzzle” out of how to start a blog or online business from home, I’m providing notes on some of the things I had to learn.
+I also include some of the decisions I made and the steps I took, along with why.
 Finally, I present my timeline to go from no blog/business to online presence.
 This timeline is based on what is called “the side hustle,” which simply means you are working on building a business while you’re fully employed.
 So – if you are not employed you have much more of your day to spend on getting your blog/business running, therefore shortening the timeline significantly.

 This is useful guidance, but keep in mind that your situation and temperament may vary from mine.
 Use what helps you.
 This framework worked well to get me started.